birder-project/birder/README.md

 Epoch Number (optional): The last part of the model name may include an underscore followed by a number (e.g., `0`, `200`), which represents the epoch.

-For instance, *mnasnet_1_0_intermediate_300* represents a MnasNet model with a alpha value of 1.0 that underwent intermediate training and is from epoch 300.
+For instance, *mnasnet_1_0_intermediate_300* represents a MnasNet model with an alpha value of 1.0 that underwent intermediate training and is from epoch 300.

 ### Self-supervised Image Pre-training

 Our pre-training process utilizes a diverse collection of image datasets, combining general imagery with wildlife-specific content.
 This approach allows our models to learn rich, general-purpose visual representations before fine-tuning on specific classification tasks.

-The pre-training dataset is composed of a mix of general images and bird specific imagery to improve downstream performance on the bird classification tasks.
+The pre-training dataset is composed of a mix of general images and bird-specific imagery to improve downstream performance on the bird classification tasks.

 For detailed information about these datasets, including descriptions, citations, and licensing details, please refer to [docs/public_datasets.md](docs/public_datasets.md).

 ## Detection

-Detection features are currently under development and will be available in future releases.
+Detection training and inference are available, see [docs/training_detection.md](docs/training_detection.md) and [docs/inference.md](docs/inference.md).
+APIs and model coverage may evolve as detection support matures.

 ## Project Status and Contributions